Skip to main content

 Whilst CTPS2 activity is sufficient for the proliferation of normal cells outside the blood system, our work suggests that all cancer cells have become addicted to CTPS1.

-Based on this ground-breaking research, Step Pharma was founded to convert this human genetic observation into a potential cancer therapy.
+Based upon this ground-breaking research, Step Pharma was founded to convert this human genetic observation into a potential therapy for blood cancers and solid tumours.

 Driving a step change in the treatment of cancer for patients.